vijayg92/kubernetes-the-hard-way/README.md

 7. `bootstrapEtcd.sh`: *Bootstraps ETCD cluster.*
 8. `bootstrapWorkerNodes.sh`: *Bootstraps Kubernetes nodes.*
 9. `validateCluster.sh`: *Validate deployment of the cluster.*
-10. `deploy_kubernetes_the_hardway.sh`: *This is the main script which sequentially performs all the above steps to deploy the cluster in a hard way.*
+10. `deployKubernetesTheHardway.sh`: *This is the main script which sequentially performs all the above steps to deploy the cluster in a hard way.*
 ## Installation

 1. Clone the repository -